Carbonnade a la Flamande is a traditional Flemish beef stew made with strong Belgian ale and has deep, earthy, sweet and slightly sour flavors.

 Serving suggestions for Carbonnade a la Flamande

-I made butter and heavy cream loaded mashed potatoes because I consider mashed potatoes the ultimate in comfort food sides.
-But carbonnade is often served with noodles or fries.
+This time around I made butter and heavy cream loaded mashed potatoes because I consider mashed potatoes the ultimate in comfort food sides.

 Finally, just to be sure that we really emphasized this – this stew pairs perfectly with Belgian ales.
-Chris’ Belgian tripel was outstanding with this dish, and since we froze 2+ portions worth of stew for a rainy day (that will probably be tomorrow), we will pair it with something stronger, like a quad perhaps to see how that will work out.
+Chris’ Belgian tripel was outstanding with this dish, but so is the Abbey ale itself.

 - 2 lbs beef shank or chuck cut into small cubes